 Nearsightedness and farsightedness have to do with the way the eye brings images into focus on the back of the eyeball, where 10 layers of delicate nerve tissue make up the retina.
 Images that do not focus on the retina will appear blurry.
 The further away images focus from the retina, the blurrier they appear.

-Nearsightedness, or myopia, affects nearly 30% of the population and the problem is growing.
+Nearsightedness, or myopia, affects nearly half of the population and the problem is growing.
 It is the result of images being focused in front of the retina rather than on it, so distant objects appear blurred.
 A nearsighted person whose eyesight has not been corrected holds a book closer to the eyes when reading and has to sit in the front of the classroom or movie theater to see clearly.
 The condition runs in families and affects men and women equally, usually appearing in childhood.
 The prevalence of myopia is on the rise and researchers attribute much of it to increased use of handheld devices and computers.
 Children of two parents who have myopia have a greater risk of developing it and should be monitored and tested regularly.

 Farsightedness, or hyperopia, is the opposite of nearsightedness.
 The hyperopic eye focuses images slightly behind the retina, making nearby objects appear blurry.
 Children may outgrow mild farsightedness as they mature and the eyeball reaches adult size.
 Did you know that the eye grows during childhood?
 The length of the eye (from front-to-back) elongates nearly one-third between birth and age five.

 Light rays entering the eye first cross the clear cornea.
 Surprisingly, nearly two-thirds of the eye's focusing power occurs along its front surface (tear film or cornea).
 The normal cornea should have a semi-spherical contour similar to a baseball.
 This permits the eye to create a single focused image.
 If the central cornea is not symmetrical or uniform we say it is "astigmatic."